AlasdairF/BinSearch/README.md

 ###10.
 Creating a custom Key/Value structure from results that may contain duplicates

-*Note: the result is equivalent to Example 4, but this way is much faster*
+*Note: the result is equivalent to Example 4, but this is much faster.*

 	origdata := [][]byte{[]byte("a"), []byte("b"), byte("c"), byte("c"), byte("d")}
 	origval := [][]byte{[]byte("a"), []byte("b"), byte("c"), byte("c"), byte("d")}